Orexin: Discovery

 In 1998, reports of the discovery of orexin/hypocretin were published nearly simultaneously.
 Luis de Lecea, Thomas Kilduff, and colleagues reported the discovery of the hypocretin system at the same time as Takeshi Sakurai from Masashi Yanagisawa's lab at the University of Texas Southwestern Medical Center at Dallas reported the discovery of the orexins to reflect the orexigenic (appetite-stimulating) activity of these peptides.
-In their 1998 paper describing these neuropeptides, they also reported discovery of two orexin receptors, dubbed OX1R and OX2R.
+In their 1998 paper describing these neuropeptides, they also reported discovery of two orexin receptors, dubbed Orexin receptor type 1 (OX1R or OX1) and Orexin receptor type 2 (OX2R or OX2).
 Masashi Yanagisawa and Emmanuel Mignot were awarded the Breakthrough Prize in 2022 for this discovery.

 The two groups also took different approaches towards their discovery.
 One team was interested in finding new genes that were expressed in the hypothalamus.
 In 1996, scientists from the Scripps Research Institute reported the discovery of several genes in the rat brain, including one they dubbed "clone 35."
 Their work showed that clone 35 expression was limited to the lateral hypothalamus.
 They extracted selective DNA found in the lateral hypothalamus.
 They cloned this DNA and studied it using electron microscopy.
 Neurotransmitters found in this area were oddly similar to the gut hormone, secretin, a member of the incretin family, so they named hypocretin to stand for a hypothalamic member of the incretin family.
 These cells were first thought to reside and work only within the lateral hypothalamus area, but immunocytochemistry techniques revealed the various projections this area truly had to other parts of the brain.
 A majority of these projections reached the limbic system and structures associated with it (including the amygdala, septum, and basal forebrain area).

 On the other hand, Sakurai and colleagues were studying the orexin system as orphan receptors.
 To this end, they used transgenic cell lines that expressed individual orphan receptors and then exposed them to different potential ligands.
 They found that the orexin peptides activated the cells expressing the orexin receptors and went on to find orexin peptide expression specifically in the hypothalamus.
 Additionally, when either orexin peptide was administered to rats it stimulated feeding, giving rise to the name 'orexin'.

 The nomenclature of the orexin/hypocretin system now recognizes the history of its discovery.
 "Hypocretin" refers to the gene or genetic products and "orexin" refers to the protein, reflecting the differing approaches that resulted in its discovery.
 The use of both terms is also a practical necessity because "HCRT" is the standard gene symbol in databases like GenBank and "OX" is used to refer to the pharmacology of the peptide system by the International Union of Basic and Clinical Pharmacology.